leereilly/csi/README.md

 # Installation

 This is a Ruby gem, so you'll need a little Ruby-fu to get it working.
-If you're not familiar with Ruby, there are CSV copies of the data sets available too that you can load into a spreadsheet, database or parse in your favorite programming language.
-There's also a TOML file with all of the codes, classifications and correlations :neckbeard:.
+If you're not familiar with Ruby, there are CSV and TOML data sets available too that you can load into a spreadsheet, database or parse in your favorite programming language.

 #### For Rubyists: